theobytes/smartblog/content/blog/django-and-react.md

         typeName: "django",
         // Field under which the remote schema will be accessible.
 You'll use this in your Gatsby query
         fieldName: "DJANGO",
-        // Url to query from
+        // Url or Django Graphene Endpoint
         url: "http://127.0.0.1:8000/",
       },
     },